oguzharunb/oglib/README.md

 4. If the function is not in Standard C Library it will just compile the one in custom library.

 ### Cleaning Up
-To clean up the object files and the library, run:
+To clean up the object files, run:

 ```bash
 make clean